How Bad Can Pumpkin Spice Lattes Be? We Looked, It’s Bad!

 You're Damaging More Than Your Waistline

-Even if how many calories in a PSL doesn’t really bother you, the sugar content should.
+Even if how many calories in a pumpkin spice latte doesn’t really bother you, the sugar content should.
 Like any other flavored or sweetened drink, liquid sugars essentially coat every surface of your smile.
 In other words, they drastically raise your risk for tooth decay.

-Nobody is saying you can’t enjoy pumpkin spice lattes in the fall or have to stress over how many calories are in a PSL.
+Nobody is saying you can’t enjoy pumpkin spice lattes in the fall or have to stress over how many calories are in a pumpkin spice latte.
 But you do need to be conscious of what you’re constantly exposing your teeth too.
-If it’s not a PSL, it could easily be something else.
+If it’s not a pumpkin spice latte, it could easily be something else.

 Coffee And Teeth